LiDDA: Data Driven Attribution at LinkedIn: LiDDA System

-An additional feature, $E_{MCID}$, is concatenated to the learned $E_T$ at each timestep.
-The embedding $E_{MCID} \in \mathbb{R}^{MCID \times {\text{dim}}}$ is a representation of our marketing campaign which captures different aspects of the campaign such as its metadata or content.
-We obtain these embeddings from an upstream model which extracts a text description of the campaign and generates an embedded representation using an internal LLM fine-tuned on a LinkedIn corpus.
+The touchpoint sequence $S$ is modeled as a time-ordered series of interactions, where each touchpoint, $t \in \mathcal{T}$, is one of the possible (channel, action) pairs, such as (EMAIL, OPEN) or (AD, CLICK).
+Sequences are truncated to the most recent $N$ interactions, and each touchpoint is encoded as a learned embedding capturing its latent characteristics.
+These embeddings are combined across time to form an $N \times d$ representation of the customer journey.

+To enrich the representation, each timestep also includes a marketing campaign embedding $E_{MCID}$ $\mathbb{R}^{MCID \times {\text{dim}}}$, generated from campaign metadata and content using an upstream LLM fine-tuned on LinkedIn data.
 This approach allows flexibility in combining structured and unstructured data consistently across domains.